 If you don’t want to waste time manually setting up your SPF domain record, there is another effective solution to consider.
-Folderly presents a free AI SPF record generator anyone can access at any time and from any part of the world.
+Folderly presents SPF record generator anyone can access at any time and from any part of the world.

 What makes it better than most?

 ✅ It is free.